-Full time apprentices will typically spend 30 months on-programme working towards the occupational standard, with a minimum of 20% off-the-job training.
+Full time apprentices will typically spend 30 months on-programme working towards the occupational standard.
+The apprentice must spend at least 12 months on-programme.
+The apprentice must complete the required amount of off-the-job training specified by the apprenticeship funding rules.